Cluster Installation

 chmod +x /usr/local/bin/synnax

-to run the above command if you do not have the
+You may need to use sudo to run the above command if you do not have the

 necessary permissions.